detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

     ```
     To use another profile, set it with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_profile some-aws-profile`  (default: `pwnage`)

-1. Rename `example.env.json` to `env.json` and configure as you see fit.
+1. Copy/Rename `example.env.json` to `env.json` and configure as you see fit.
 Note that all entries **must** be strings, less we anger the Lambda gods.
 2. Set your AWS region of choice with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region some-aws-region` (default: `eu-central-1`)
 3. Set deployment AWS API Gateway environment (i.e. version) with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_environment staging` (default: `development`)
 4. Install dependencies with `npm install`
 5. Launch 🚀 with `npm run deploy`
 6. Change whatever you need to change in the AWS API Gateway, DNS, etc to make this work with your own application.

+## Development Server
+You can boot this API as an express development server like so:
+1. Copy/Rename `example.env.json` to `dev.env.json` and configure as you see fit.
+2. Boot the development server with `npm run dev`

 ### Configuration
-The following options are configurable via `env.json`:
+The following options are configurable via `env.json` or `dev.env.json`:

 - `"ALLOW_ORIGINS"`: A **comma-separated** whitelist of origins for Cross Origin Resource Sharing.
 If none are provided, all origins are allowed (default: `""`)
     - Example: `"ALLOW_ORIGINS": "https://secure.domain.lol,http://unsecure.domain.wtf"`